Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 November 2025 03.30.21 UTC
+- WIB: Sabtu, 1 November 2025 04.22.25 UTC
-- WITA: Sabtu, 1 November 2025 04.30.21 UTC
+- WITA: Sabtu, 1 November 2025 05.22.25 UTC
-- WIT: Sabtu, 1 November 2025 05.30.21 UTC
+- WIT: Sabtu, 1 November 2025 06.22.25 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: inspirational
+Kategori: success